-121 123 Course Title Elementary Statistics II Course Title Modern Problem Solving Department(s) Mathematics, Engineering, and Computer Science Department(s) Mathematics, Engineering, and Computer Science Description As a sequel to MAT120 this course develops the methods of statistical inference including experimental design, sampling, estimation, hypothesis testing and decision making.
-Academic Career Undergraduate LaGuardia CC Description This course introduces selected topics and techniques in mathematics that help solve quantitative problems arising in applications addressed in other fields of study, like those in the Humanities and Social Sciences.
+Course Title Modern Problem Solving

+This course introduces selected topics and techniques in mathematics that help solve quantitative problems arising in applications addressed in other fields of study, like those in the Humanities and Social Sciences.
 For each topic studied, the emphasis will be placed first on the mathematical model and then on some significant applications.
-Students will be provided with substantial support in the basic logical and algebraic underpinnings that are required to navigate course activities.CUNY Pathways: Required Core-Mathematics & Quantitative Reasoning iberal Arts /es Permission Type No Special Consent Required Academic Career Undergraduate LaGuardia CC Liberal Arts Yes Credits Requirement Designation Minimum Units 3 Maximum Units 3 RMQ - Required Core - Mathematical&QuantitativeReasoning Permission Type No Special Consent Required
+Students will be provided with substantial support in the basic logical and algebraic underpinnings that are required to navigate course activities.CUNY Pathways: Required Core-Mathematics & Quantitative Reasoning

+Liberal Arts Yes Requirement Designation RMQ - Required Core -Mathematical&QuantitativeReasoning